abincherish/consul-eks-cluster/README.md

   kubectl get pods
 ```

-The service mesh use case can be illustrated after entering into the demo client app pod.
+The service mesh use case can be illustrated after entering into the 'echo-client' app pod.
 ```javascript
 kubectl exec -it <name_of_echo_demo_client_app_pod> -- /bin/sh
 curl localhost:1234